Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/mesh_deform.rst

    Inverts the influence of the selected vertex group, meaning that the group now represents vertices that will not be deformed by the modifier.

-   (The setting reverses the weight values of the group.)
+   The setting reverses the weight values of the group.

 Precision
-   The *Precision* number button controls the accuracy with which the deform mesh cage alters the deformed object, when the points on the cage are moved.
+   Controls the accuracy with which the deform mesh cage alters the deformed object, when the points on the cage are moved.
-   Raising this value higher can greatly increase the time it takes the Mesh Deform Modifier to complete its binding calculations, but it will get more accurate cage mapping to the deformed object.
+   Raising this value higher can greatly increase the time it takes to complete the binding calculations, but it will get more accurate cage mapping to the deformed object.

    This setting becomes unavailable once a cage has been bound.